malisipi/NewFlow/README.md

 * If you're using Ubuntu or based distro, you can look up [this extension](https://github.com/Rafostar/gnome-shell-extension-pip-on-top) to get working.

-### Windows 7 Support

-There're no official support for Windows 7, however it can work with some tricks.

-> [!CAUTION]
-> Don't forget there's no support for Windows 7.
-And using any trick to make the application working, the application can be crash randomly times.
-Also it can cause security bugs.

-* You can try with [Supermium Electron](https://github.com/win32ss/supermium-electron).
-It's port of Electron for Windows 7.

 ### Creating Desktop Shortcut on Linux with Wayland Support

 ```